 The deer at Knole

 The deer get all the food they need from the park grassland and from Knole's gamekeeper and feeding them can upset their balanced diet.
-Stress caused by people chasing the deer can also make them ill.
 We ask that visitors please follow these guidelines, so that everyone can enjoy their experience in the park and appreciate the deer for generations to come.

 A Site of Special Scientific Interest

 Knole is a designated Site of Special Scientific Interest (SSSI), which means that we have to work hard to ensure the park remains a thriving habitat for its range of wildlife.
 The park is made up of many different areas - acidic grassland, parkland, woodland and ponds - and each is home to a range of flora and fungi as well as a clutch of rare invertebrates.